h15200/notes/typescript.md

 To do both destructuring AND annotation.. quite nasty syntax `const { coords: { x, y } }: { coords: { x: number; y: number }} = profile;`

+### Type annotation of objects where you DON'T know the name of the properties

+ex. {a: 1, b:2 }

+data: { [key: string]: number }
+// data is an object with an unknown set of properties, but the properties are all strings and the values will all be numbers

 ## Arrays